dotnet/designs/accepted/2023/wasm-browser-threads.md

         - we can schedule it asynchronously to the `JSWebWorker` or main thread
         - we could block-wait on `Task.Wait` until it's done.
         - return sync result
+    - this would not work in sidecar design
+        - because UI is not managed thread there
 - `emscripten_dispatch_to_thread_async` - in deputy design
     - can dispatch async call to C function on the timer loop of target pthread
     - doesn't block and doesn't propagate exceptions